Music & Entertainment

 How Life Insurance Helps

-Key person insurance on lead managers with major artist clients
+Key person insurance on lead managers with major artist clients reflecting both replacement costs and the multi-year revenue exposure from a leadership loss

 Coverage Planning